A masked nurse in a surgical room looks confidently at the camera. Northeastern prepares our nursing degree students for any career in the field.

 Advanced Concepts of Medical Surgical Nursing I 6.5

-Advanced Concepts of Medical-Surgical Nursing I builds on Medical Surgical Nursing Concepts focusing on advanced concepts of nursing applied to care of patients with high acuity medical/surgical conditions.
-Builds on medical/surgical nursing theory, mental health concepts, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient-centered nursing care to developmentally and culturally diverse adult patients.
-Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the professional nurse as applied in a variety of healthcare settings.
-Application of knowledge and skills occurs in the nursing skills laboratory and in a variety of clinical settings.
-Prerequisite: Successful completion of the first year of ADN course work to include successful completion of BIO2116, BIO2104, MAT1120, or higher level math course, and 3 credits of social science elective.
-(Theory: 3cr= 45 contact hours; Lab: .5cr= 22.5 contact hours; Clinical: 3cr= 135 contact hours.)
+Builds on medical surgical nursing theory, mental health concepts, communication, collaboration, caring, and critical thinking/clinical judgment necessary for safe, patient-centered nursing care to developmentally and culturally diverse, high acuity medical surgical adult patients.
+The course incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the professional nurse.
+The application of knowledge and skills occurs in the nursing skills laboratory and in a variety of clinical settings.
+Prerequisite: Successful completion of the first year of ADN course work to include successful completion of BIO2116, MAT1120, and 3 credits of social science elective.
+(Theory: 3cr= 45 contact hours; Lab: 0.5cr= 22.5 contact hours; Clinical: 3cr= 135 contact hours.)
 (3-0.5-3)

 NUR211NUR2011